Sabeeh-hack/Sabeeh-hack/README.md

 - 🧠 Exploring software architecture, testing, and AI solutions
 - 🚀 Turning ideas into shipped projects

-I write code, optimize it, break it, fix it, and call that the development lifecycle.
+I write code, optimize it, fix it(after i break it), and call that the development lifecycle.

 > "If it works first try, I don't trust it."